DanielMFernandes/CCNA_Course_Notes/Course_Notes/Security_Fundamentals.md

 - ATTACKERS can learn a user’s passwords via multiple methods:
     - Guessing
     - DICTIONARY ATTACK :
-        - A program runs through a ‘dictionary’ or list of common words / passwords to find the TARGET’S password
+        - A program runs through a ‘dictionary’ or list of common words / passwords to find the target’s password
     - BRUTE FORCE ATTACK :
-        - A program tries every possible combination of letters, numbers, and special characters to find the TARGET’S password
+        - A program tries every possible combination of letters, numbers, and special characters to find the target’s password

 - STRONG PASSWORDS should contain:
     - At LEAST 8 characters (preferably more)